Dmondes/learning-journey/entries/electrical_automation.md

 Selenium: The industry standard for automating web browsers.
 Appium: The industry standard for automating mobile applications.
 Check Your Understanding
-Mentor's Question: You need to write a test that automatically logs into Yokogawa's company website.
+Mentor's Question: You need to write a test that automatically logs into company website.
 Which framework would you use?
 Why?
 What is the role of the programming language in this task?
 My Refined Answer: